 James Gunn defends Chris Pratt amid calls to recast him in Guardians of the Galaxy

-‘Chris Pratt would never be replaced as Star-Lord but, if he ever was, we would all be going with him,’ the director wrote
+‘Chris Pratt would never be replaced as Star-Lord but, if he ever was, we would all be going with him,’ director insists

 Guardians Of The Galaxy director James Gunn has defended the film’s star Chris Pratt amid calls for his removal from the franchise.